akhodakivskiy/VimFx/CONTRIBUTING.md

   automatically install it.
 (No need to restart Firefox.)
 - `gulp clean` removes the `build/` directory.
 - `gulp lint` lints your code.
+- `gulp faster` compiles `gulpfile.coffee` to `gulpfile.js`.
+If you run `gulp` a lot and wish it ran faster, just tell it and it will!
+You’ll have to remember to re-run it whenever gulpfile.coffee is updated, though.
 - `gulp sync-locales` syncs all locales against the en-US locale.
 To sync against for example the sv-SE locale instead, pass `--sv-SE` as an option.
 See also the “Syncing locales” section below.